jackluo/py-quantmod/README.md

 ### Dependencies

-Quantmod requires plotly, numpy, pandas and pandas_datareader to work properly (hard dependencies).
+Quantmod requires plotly, pandas and pandas_datareader to work properly (hard dependencies).

 In addition, an installation of Ta-Lib is strongly recommended as it is required for technical indicator support.

 The hard dependencies should be automatically installed with pip, but Ta-Lib requires a longer install.

-First install the C/C++ package:
+First install the C/C++ package.

-Mac:
+For Mac:

     brew install ta-lib

-Windows:
+For Windows:

     TBD

-Linux:
+For Linux:

     TBD